 When You Can’t Pay in Full

 In between the most (full balance) and least ideal (minimum) credit card payment amounts is the amount you can afford to pay toward your balance.
-Look at your income and expenses and decide how much you can put toward your balance.
-Anything above the minimum will help reduce your balance, the more the better.
+Review your income and expenses and decide how much you can put toward your balance.
+Anything above the minimum will help reduce your balance.
+The more the better.

 When You’re Paying Off Debt